 Email marketing provides clear, measurable results that help you understand what resonates with your audience.
 You can track open rates, click-through rates, conversions, and revenue generated from each campaign.

 This data-driven approach lets you continuously improve your marketing efforts.
 You can test different subject lines, content formats, and sending times to optimize performance over time.
-Small businesses benefit from this feedback loop because you can quickly adapt based on what works.
+Small businesses benefit from this feedback loop because they can quickly adapt based on what works.

 Potential Challenges Small Businesses Face with Email Marketing